5 Things to Expect When You Visit Japan

 This post contains affiliate links, which means that at no additional cost to you if you click on one of the product links, we may earn a commission.
 As Amazon Associates, we earn from qualifying purchases.

-Ok, now that you are out of the airport, here are five things we noticed that changed since our last visit.
-Number five on the list is our favorite and we think you would enjoy this too.
+Ok, now that you’re out of the airport, here are five things we noticed in many places we visited across Japan.
+Number five on the list is our personal favorite, and we think you’ll enjoy it too.

 1. Semi Self Checkout Registers

-We did a lot of shopping in our hometown from bakeries to convenience stores and everywhere we went, there was a semi-self-check-out machine at the register.
+We did a lot of shopping in our hometown, popping into everything from cozy bakeries to neighborhood convenience stores, and everywhere we went there was a semi-self-checkout machine at the register.
+These hybrid checkout registers are becoming increasingly common across Japan, appearing not just in big-city shops but throughout suburban neighborhoods as well.

-The reason why I say “semi” is that it’s not a fully self-automated checkout.
-There is still an attendee at the register to scan your merchandise, but when it came to handling money, the transaction was all operated by the buyer through the checkout machine.
+The reason we call it “semi” is that it isn’t a completely self-automated checkout.
+There’s still an attendant at the register to scan your items, but when it comes to handling payment, the buyer operates the entire transaction through the checkout machine.

 A self check-out register in Japan